realworldocaml/book/en/guided-tour.md

 and does not modify the original.

 In this example, the function `String.length` is passed under the _labeled argument_ `~f`.
-Labels allow you to specify function arguments by name rather than by position.
+Labels allow you to specify arguments by name rather than by position.
 As you can see below, we can change the order of labeled arguments without changing the function's behavior.

 ```ocaml
 # List.map ~f:String.length languages;;